-Jim has been listed in the Best Lawyers in America in the areas of "Bet-the-Company Litigation," "Commerical Litigation" and "Litigation - Banking and Finance."
-He is recognized by Chambers, U.S.A., an independent guide to leading business lawyers, as a "Band 1" lawyer in the areas of "Kansas, Litigation: General Commercial," and by Benchmark Litigation as a "Litigation Star in Kansas."
-He has received an AV® Peer Review Rating in the distinguished legal directory, Martindale-Hubbell®,* and has been selected for inclusion in Missouri & Kansas Super Lawyers®, 2008-2015 Editions.
+Jim is listed in the Best Lawyers in America in the areas of "Bet-the-Company Litigation," "Commerical Litigation" and "Litigation - Banking and Finance."
+He is recognized by Chambers, U.S.A., an independent guide to leading business lawyers, as a "Band 1" lawyer in the area of "Kansas, Litigation: General Commercial," and by Benchmark Litigation as a "Litigation Star in Kansas."
+He has received an AV® Peer Review Rating in the distinguished legal directory, Martindale-Hubbell®,* and has been selected for inclusion in Missouri & Kansas Super Lawyers®, 2008-2018 Editions.

-Litigation.
-In his litigation practice, Jim has significant experience and skill representing public and private companies in complex finance and contract disputes (including aerospace contract disputes), non-compete agreements, shareholder litigation, complex commercial loan disputes, trade secrets misappropriation, fraudulent transfers, bankruptcy litigation, real estate litigation, and franchisor/franchisee litigation.
+Business Litigation.
+In his litigation practice, Jim has significant experience and skill representing public and private companies in complex finance and contract disputes (including aerospace contract disputes), non-compete agreements, shareholder litigation, complex commercial loan disputes, trade secrets misappropriation, fraudulent transfers, bankruptcy litigation, real estate litigation, False Claims Act, and franchisor/franchisee litigation.

 Products Liability.
 In the area of products liability, his representative experience has included packaging, automotive, construction, aerospace and health care products.